 Keeping in mind that you do need to share this trip with many other tour operators, the itinerary as with the group bus option would be restricted to a chosen itinerary.
 Once again missing you the opportunity to visit those smaller boutique wineries available throughout the Hunter Valley Region.

 Price: These tours tend to charge between $200 to $250 per person.

-Private Hunter Valley wine tours from Sydney
+Private wine tours Hunter Valley

-Despite it being the least common trip option, hiring a private guide to take you from Sydney to the Hunter Valley can actually provide you with the BEST experience of them all.
+Despite it being the least common trip option, hiring a private guide to take you from Sydney to the Hunter Valley can actually provide you with the best experience of them all.